PRIVACY POLICY

 -

-When we receive a referral from your GP or another health professional requesting for you to be seen by a clinician at this practice we collect your personal and demographic information contained in this referral.
+When we receive a referral from your GP or other referrer requesting for you to be seen by a clinician at this practice we collect your personal and demographic information contained in this referral.
+We may also correspond with the referrer asking them to provide additional information to assist our triage process.
+This might include information about previous psychiatric assessment or treatment you have had, the context leading to the need for this referral and the results of laboratory, radiology or other tests etc.

 -